juxhouse/bela-resources/updaters/reference/upload-example.md

-# Uploading the BELA ECD file
+# Uploading the BELA ECD File

-To upload to a BELA container running anonymously on your local machine:
+To upload to a BELA backend running anonymously on your local machine:

 ```
 curl -f "http://localhost:8081/api/ecd-architecture" \
      --data-binary @.bela/bela-update.ecd
 ```

-To upload to a remote BELA service:
+To upload to a remote BELA backend:

 ```
 curl -f "https://$BELA_HOST/api/ecd-architecture" \